-Each is a speech organization.
+Each is a separate organization.
 UIL, TFA and NSDA all host speech competitions for Texas high school students.
 Each has a website you can access to learn more about what makes them unique.
 When you go to a tournament, make sure you know which event rules are going to be followed, because UIL events and rules and LD topics differ from Texas Forensic Association and the National Speech & Debate Association. (see comparison chart included in this manual.)
-TSCA stands for the Texas Speech Communication Association and is the state professional organization for speech educators at the high school, university, as well as middle school level.
+TSCA stands for the Texas Speech Communication Association and is the state professional organization for speech educators at the middle school, high school, as well as university level.